 The Sorcerer's Cottage.

-The Sorcerer´s Cottage shows the living conditions of tenants farmers on the poor farms in the 17th century during the witchcraze.
-The exhibition gives a glimpse of their world view and what means they used in their fight for survival - which was sometimes magical staves and other kind of sorcery.
+The Sorcerer´s Cottage shows the living conditions of common people on the poor farms in the 17th century during the witchcraze.
+The exhibition gives a glimpse of their world view and what means they used in their fight for survival - which was sometimes magical staves and other kinds of sorcery.

 For centuries the turf house was the only type of building in Iceland.
 The Sorcerer’s Cottage is a realistic example of a typical turf house.